The Liberty University Campus Farm

-- Educate students, faculty, and staff about gardening and provide them with skills that will familiarize them with creation care within the university and clarify how it fits into their lives.
+- Educate students, faculty, and staff about sustainable farming, thus providing them with skills that will familiarize them with creation care.

 - Utilize Liberty’s land resources to produce fresh and healthy food that will serve as a support system for the university and for the local community.